Sergey Kuznetsov (writer): Educator

 In 2014, Kuznetsov and his wife Ekaterina founded Marabou Science Camp, an educational project for Russian children in Europe.
 In 2021 the first Marabou camp was launched in the USA.

 In 2016 Sergey and Ekaterina launched a Science & Vacation Program aimed at explaining science to an adult audience.
 Financial Times called it "a company that specialises in luxury learning with a scientific bent".
 One of S&V's first events was dedicated to neurophysics of scents.
 The lectures are legendary perfume critic Luca Turin and parfum blogger Victoria Frolova.

 In 2018, Sergey, together with Ekaterina, launched the international middle school Le Sallay Academy, based on a blended learning model of a combination of on-site sessions and online classes.
 In its English-language publication, Forbes called this school "pioneers of blended education for pre-teens".
 Relocate Magazine shortlisted Le Sallay Academy in Relocate Award 2022 as a School excellence for relocation & transition care.

-In 2020, the Russian branch of the school was opened, in 2022 it is planned to open an American branch.
+In 2020, the Russian branch of the school, Le Sallay Dialogue, was opened, in 2022 the US branch, Le Sallay Discovery, was open.